christiancoremans/Uber-eats/README.md

 # Uber-eats
-School project, making a uber eats like website using laravel framework.
+School project, making a uber eats/Thuisbezorgd like website using laravel framework.